walkeralicia/Anorexia_CNV_GWAS/README.md

  # Pipeline

+All folders downstream of and including **/03_CNV_Burden** describe a CNV burden pipeline that can be applied on any CNV data that is in PLINK cfile format (i.e., .cnv, .fam, .map).
+Moreover, the pipeline can be applied to any binary or continuous trait of interest, and any set of covariates (e.g., PCs, Sex, Age, Array type) can be used.

 Folders **/01_Samples** and **/02_CNVs** describe Anorexia Nervosa (AN) phenotype extraction and CNV-level quality-control specific to acquired UK Biobank (UKB) input data.

-All downstream folders describe a general CNV-burden pipeline that can be applied on any CNV data that is in PLINK cfile format (i.e., .cnv, .fam, .map).
-Moreover, any set of covariates (e.g., PCs, Sex, Age, Array type) and any binary or continuous trait of interest can be used.

  Folders with scripts: